 1. Golden Temple:

 The Golden Temple, also known as Harmandir Sahib, meaning “abode of God” is the holy pilgrimage for the Sikhs.
-The temple is right in the middle of a sacred water tank known as Amrit Sarovar tank.
-Here pilgrims bathe or stand in the water to feel clean, pure and connected to the One.
+The temple is right in the middle of a sacred water tank known as the Amrit Sarovar tank.
+Here pilgrims bathe or stand in the water to feel clean, pure, and connected to the One.
 You have to dress fully and mandatorily cover your head before entering the temple.
-The entrance has a way for flowing water to accumulate.
+The entrance has a way of flowing water to accumulate.
 Here you have to cross by putting your feet in the water.
 This cleanses your feet of all the dirt, making you pure to enter in.
 There is also a langar open 24*7 (where food is served for everyone free of cost) that you should try for its experience.
 The entire temple makes you feel positive, peaceful where you can just sit for hours and experience tranquillity.

 Note: Photography and Tik Tok recording are prohibited inside the temple.